Are you ready for hurricane season? After extensive spring flooding, experts warn of dangers

 To help prevent future flood disasters, the Honolulu City Council introduced legislation Monday to create a cleaning schedule for streams and drainage infrastructure.

-As for preparing your own property and family, there are some things that can be done quickly that don’t cost a thing.
+As for preparing property and family, there are some things that can be done quickly that do not cost a thing.

 “Create an emergency evacuation plan.
 They should know if they’re in a flood zone or a coastal storm surge zone.
 Look up both.
 I would probably try Google,” hurricane preparedness expert Dennis Hwang said.

-You can also sign up for emergency alerts.
-Every county has some sort of system that will send need-to-know information right to your phone.
-Also, don’t forget the essentials: food for 14 days and a gallon of water per person per day.
+Emergency alerts can also be signed up for.
+Every County has some sort of system that will send need-to-know information right to a mobile phone.
+Also, do not forget the essentials: Food for 14 days and a gallon of water per person per day.

 “Drinking and personal use for flusing the toilet or cleansing.
 The minimum is 1 gallon per person per day,” Hwang said.